 The information in the LandPKS Habitat Module is designed to be used, together with other information sources, to help define suitable habitat.
 It is not predictive and is not intended for regulatory purposes.

 The LandPKS Habitat Module currently includes only a subset of species that occur in North America.

 The habitat illustrations for each species in the app depict “ideal” habitats or limiting habitats (i.e. nesting), rather than depicting all the habitat needs.
 Above are some examples of illustrations within the app.
 Images from top to bottom: Mid-grass prairie, Sagebrush shrublands, Shortgrass prairie.

 Our Habitat Factsheets provide information that can be used to help identify plant and animal species and manage land to improve habitat conditions.
-The factsheets are available for download from within the mobile app and from the Knowledge Hub.
+The factsheets are available for download from within the mobile app and from the Knowledge Hub in English and Spanish.
 Each species factsheet provides a photograph and description of the species, management information, and facts about habitat needs across the species range.
-The species description, habitat requirements, distribution and management information are written for land managers, and are of value to anyone in habitat conservation.
+The species description, habitat requirements, distribution, and management information are written for land managers and are of value to anyone in habitat conservation.
 The factsheets also provide ideas for how to contribute in meaningful ways to the quantity and quality of suitable habitat available for a species.